Joc Pederson Preview, Player Props: Giants vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff ranks fourth in MLB with a collective 9.4 strikeouts per nine innings.
+- The 9.4 strikeouts per nine innings put together by the Braves pitching staff ranks fourth in MLB.

-- The Braves' 3.84 team ERA ranks fifth across all league pitching staffs.
+- The Braves have the fifth-ranked team ERA across all league pitching staffs (3.80).

-- The Braves allow the third-fewest home runs in baseball (125 total, one per game).
+- Braves pitchers combine to give up 125 home runs (one per game), the third-fewest in the league.

-- The righty last pitched on Saturday against the New York Mets, when he tossed seven scoreless innings while giving up three hits.
+- In his last time out on Sunday against the New York Mets, the right-hander tossed 4 2/3 innings, giving up six earned runs while surrendering seven hits.

+- In 19 games this season, the 29-year-old has a 5.22 ERA and 5.4 strikeouts per nine innings, while allowing a batting average of .268 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.